ekhadley/think_tokens/README.md

         - my inclination is to figure out how to do rewards properly.
 So that would be getting rid of 'clean'

     - same combo does not work for 1000.
 The prediction policy can't even learn with supervised thinking sequences? bug?

+    - removing clean also technically works beucase you can just softmax to recover the clean reward signal.
+        - But this basically only works when the answering model knows whats going on, and probably only works in domains where perfect answers exist (so modular addition, but not general text prediction)

+    - Attempts to remove 'super':
+        - Hard.
+Both models seem to converge to a uniform distribution.
+        - Tried freezing the answer model to capture some noise/structure for the thinking model to pick up on, but nothing.
+        - A rephrasing of the difficulty here: we need these models to invent a language to talk to each other with.
+            - At first each model knows nothing.
+Ignoring noise, they basicalyl have no association between inputs and outputs.
+            - If one model is speaking language, the other can learn it easily.
+So how to get them to invent a language the other can learn?
+            - The reason an autoencoder can do  this is beucase gradients flow from output, through the decoder to intermediate result, through the encoder to the inputs.

 - This training method has several compounding levels of training difficulty
     - boostrapping problem.
 We have to learn to produce useful thinking tokens and learn to use thinking tokens simultaneously.